Characterization and Learning of Causal Graphs with Latent Confounders and Post-treatment Selection from Interventional Data: Preliminaries and motivation

 \subsection{Graphical causal model with latent confounders and selection bias}

 We begin with the general problem setup: a DAG with latent confounders and selection bias.
 Let the DAG $\Gcal$ on vertices with index $[N]\coloneqq \{1,\cdots,N\}$ encode the structure of the underlying causal model where vertices correspond to observed random variables $X=(X_i)_{i=1}^N$.
 For any subset $A\subset [N]$, let $X_A \coloneqq (X_i)_{i\in A}$ and by convention $X_\varnothing \equiv 0$.
-Apart from the observed ones, $L = \{L_{i}\}_{i=1}^{R}$ accounts for the confounders that affect $X$ but remain unobserved (latent confounders), and the exogenous selection variable $S = \{S_{i}\}_{i=1}^{T}$; conditioning on $S=1$ throughout encodes selection for both \textit{pre-treatment selection} (preferential inclusion of samples before intervention) and \textit{post-treatment selection} (arise after intervention)~\citep{Heckman_1978,elwert2014endogenous}.\looseness=-1
+Apart from the observed ones, $L = \{L_{i}\}_{i=1}^{R}$ accounts for the confounders that affect $X$ but remain unobserved (latent confounders), and the exogenous selection variable $S = \{S_{i}\}_{i=1}^{T}$ generally represent both \textit{pre-treatment selection} (preferential inclusion of samples before intervention) and \textit{post-treatment selection} (arising after intervention)~\citep{Heckman_1978,elwert2014endogenous}.
+In this paper, we specialize in post-treatment selection and assume selection works on at least two observed variables.
+Throughout, analyses are conducted conditional on $S=1$ (i.e., within the selected sample).\looseness=-1

 To represent the general graph with latent confounders and selection bias, the ancestral graph is defined by a mixed graph without direct and indirect cycles (detailed in \cref{def:ancestral}).
 To investigate the learnability of graphical models and the information-theoretic limits of the CI test on observational data, the Markov properties of ancestral graphs are examined.
 Analogous to the d-separation (\cref{d-separation}) criterion used for DAGs, the m-separation (\cref{def:m-separation}) blocks the paths in ancestral graphs.
 Under the pairwise Markov property, in which the absence of edges reflects conditional independence, the ancestral graph that satisfies this property, a.k.a. maximality assumption (\cref{def:maximality}), is the Maximal Ancestral Graph (MAG).
 Given that the global, local, and pairwise Markov properties enable the recovery of causal structures via CI tests, under the representation of the MAG diagram, different graphs that entail the same m-separation form the Markov equivalence class (\cref{def:Me}).\looseness=-1